HaxeFoundation/nekovm.org/www/pages/specs/functions.md

 $call(foo,null,$array(3,4));
 ```

-Functional languages require partial application (aka currying) : the ability to creates closures by setting a fixed number of arguments of a function, leaving the rest for later call.
+Functional languages require partial application (aka currying) : the ability to creates closures by setting a fixed number of arguments of a function, leaving the rest for a later call.
 The builtin `$closure` enable to create a closure :

 ```neko
 var add = function(x,y) { return x + y };